 How do I know if I need professional indemnity insurance?

-You may need professional indemnity insurance if you provide a professional service that has the potential to cause damage or losses to clients as a result of mistakes or errors in your work.
+You may need professional indemnity insurance if you provide a professional service that can potentially cause damage or losses to clients due to mistakes or errors in your work.
 This is especially important for contractors who provide services such as consulting, design, or technology services.

 Who needs professional indemnity in the UK?

-In the UK, professional indemnity insurance is typically required for professionals who provide services that have the potential to cause damage or losses to clients as a result of mistakes or errors in their work.
+In the UK, professional indemnity insurance is typically required for professionals who provide services that can potentially cause damage or losses to clients due to mistakes or errors in their work.

 This includes contractors who provide services such as consulting, design, or technology services, as well as professionals such as accountants, architects, and solicitors.